-/X/ Please mark votes as in this example.

-1. Proposal to elect Messrs.
-William J. Nutt, Richard E. Floor, Stephen J. Lockwood, Harold J. Meyerman, John M.B.
-O'Connor and William F. Weld and Dr. Rita M. Rodriguez as directors of the Company, each for a one-year term to continue until the 2001 Annual Meeting of Stockholders and until the successor of each is duly elected and qualified.
+Proposal to elect Messrs.
+William J. Nutt, Richard E. Floor, Stephen J. Lockwood, Harold J. Meyerman, John M. B. O'Connor and William F. Weld and Dr. Rita M. Rodriguez as directors of the Company, each for a one-year term to continue until the 2001 Annual Meeting of Stockholders and until the successor of each is duly elected and qualified.

-/ / FOR ALL / / WITHHELD / /
+/ / FOR ALL / / WITHHELD / / FROM ALL Withheld as to the nominees noted abo ve

-2. Proposal to approve a Long-Term Executive Incentive Plan which permits incentive compensation awarded to certain executive officers of the Company to be deductible by the Company under the Internal Revenue Code of 1986, as amended.
+Proposal to approve a Long-Term Executive Incentive Plan which permits incentive compensation awarded to certain executive officers of the Company to be deductible by the Company under the Internal Revenue Code of 1986, as amended.

-/ / FOR / / AGAINST / / ABSTAIN
+/ / END / / ACATNOT / / ADCTATM

-3. Proposal to approve the amendment of the Amended and Restated Certificate of Incorporation of the Company to increase the authorized number of shares of voting Common Stock of the Company.
+Proposal to approve the amendment of the Amended and Restated Certificate of Incorporation of the Company to increase the authorized number of shares of voting Common Stock of the Company.